MOVING TIPS For Sellers and Buyers

 Disconnect computers and stereo systems.
-Labeling the wires with masking tape will make reconnection easier at your new home.
+Labelling the wires with masking tape will make reconnection easier at your new home.

 Water your plants.
-They should be moist but not wet for moving day.
+They should be moist but not wet for moving days.
 If you are moving long-distance, it is best to give away live plants.
 They do not travel well.
-Ship plants in open top boxes or wardrobe containers.
+Ship plants in open-top boxes or wardrobe containers.

 Break down furniture if possible.
 Remove legs from tables and sofas.
 Remove all shelves from cabinets.
 Secure drawers and cabinet doors.

 Do not box televisions or computer monitors unless you have original boxes.